 Improved efficiency and productivity.Paper is inefficient.
 It takes time to search for mis-filed documents, chase down paper signatures, and re-create documents from scratch.
 Working digitally provides time-saving benefits, improves collaboration, and enables insights not possible with old-school paper.
 FileCenter document management software answers the question many businesses have on their lips of how to go paperless.

 Boosts in employee morale.
 Sustainability is a topic that has risen significantly in importance and awareness among all age groups.
-Providing opportunities for employees to contribute, like offering recycling and composting programs or encouraging them to bike to work (and providing easy bike storage) can make a big impact.
+Providing opportunities for employees to contribute, like offering recycling and composting programs.
+Some companies may get a hopper installed to make recycling a little easier around the office.
+If this is something that interests you, visit this Platforms and Ladders link for more info.
+Recycling should be done in every workplace, whether it’s in a restaurant or on a construction site!
+You could also encourage them to bike to work (and providing easy bike storage) can make a big impact.
 This is only one way that you can boost employee morale though, and it’s important that as a company you try and create a positive working environment.
 If you feel that this is something that you might struggle with by yourself then LifeWorks will help you manage the wellbeing of your employees.

 Attracting Generation Z. As this generation picks up steam in the workforce, their concerns and motivations will mean the difference between choosing positions with organizations that are mindful of the environment, and those that are not.
 Operating paperlessly could give employers a leg up on top talent in this age group.